microsoftgraph/msgraph-sdk-powershell/src/Planner/Planner/docs/v1.0/Update-MgPlanner.md

         - `[Id <String>]`: Read-only.
         - `[OrderHint <String>]`: Hint value used to order the task on the Progress view of the Task Board.
 The format is defined as outlined here.
       - `[ReferenceCount <Int32?>]`: Number of external references that exist on the task.
       - `[StartDateTime <DateTime?>]`: Date and time at which the task starts.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
       - `[Title <String>]`: Title of the task.
   - `[Plans <IMicrosoftGraphPlannerPlan[]>]`: Read-only.
 Nullable.
 Returns a collection of the specified plans
     - `[Id <String>]`: Read-only.
-    - `[Buckets <IMicrosoftGraphPlannerBucket[]>]`: Read-only.
+    - `[Buckets <IMicrosoftGraphPlannerBucket[]>]`: Collection of buckets in the plan.
+Read-only.
 Nullable.
-Collection of buckets in the plan.
     - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[CreatedDateTime <DateTime?>]`: Read-only.
 Date and time at which the plan is created.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[Details <IMicrosoftGraphPlannerPlanDetails>]`: plannerPlanDetails
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[Id <String>]`: Read-only.